HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 builds up the final image.

 Confocal microscopes are typically used for fluorescence microscopy, especially when it is necessary to image the shape of structures in full 3D.
-Bear in mind that their advantages don't come without other disadvantages!
+However, this form of imaging also comes with some disadvantages.
 For example, confocal microscopes will generally be more complex to use and slower to acquire images than a widefield microscope.
 Although there are other types of confocal that are faster than laser scanning systems, such as 'spinning disc confocal microscopes'.
+Spinning disc systems split the laser into hundreds of focused beams using an array of carefully arranged pinholes on a round disc.
+Spinning the disc causes the beams to rapidly scan across the sample and acquire an image, much faster than using a single beam as a standard laser-scanning confocal does.
+For more information, [Jonkman et al.'s review ](https://www.nature.com/articles/s41596-020-0313-9) gives a great summary of different confocal methods - e.g. see figure 2 for a comparison of laser-scanning and spinning disc confocals.

 ![The image above is Napari's Kidney (3D + 3Ch) sample image.
 This was acquired with confocal fluorescence microscopy.](fig/confocal-example.png){alt="Screenshot